mushinimurthii/mushinimurthii/README.md

 - 👀 I’m interested in collaborative platform
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Project Management
-- 📫 How to reach me Twitter Mushini...
+- 📫 How to reach me Twitter Mushini

 <!---
 mushinimurthii/mushinimurthii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.